Last Updated on

 Kashgar’s biggest bazaar is located next to the Old Town and has everything on offer that you could possibly ask for.
 Near the main entrance, you will find the souvenir sellers.
 Go out towards the back if you’re looking for nuts and dried fruit.

 Don’t miss the medicines section close to the souvenir shops if you want to see dried geckos and snakes.

 #4 The Sunday Bazaar

 I wonder whether or not this one would have been my number one if I had gotten to visit it properly.
 The Kashgar Sunday Bazaar is the largest livestock market in Central Asia.
 Whether you want to buy sheep, goats or a camel, you can get it here.

 I was so excited about this bazaar.
 We went there – and it was almost empty.
 Unfortunately, the week we went, the president of China was visiting Kashgar, which meant roadblocks and no Sunday Bazaar.
 If you get to witness the real one, please let me know because I would love to hear about it.

 People’s Park is the perfect place for people-watching or relaxing in the shade of trees.
 Locals come here for a walk, to exercise, sing, dance and play chess or cards.
 We got to see traditional Uighur songs and dances.

 People’s Park cannot be accessed from People’s Square.
 You have to walk down one of the streets on the side of the park to get in.

-#6 Watch the city from top of a ferris wheel
+#6 Watch the city from the top of a Ferris wheel

 #7 Have noodles for breakfast, lunch and dinner